slawinski/slawinski-dev/blog/nuxt-js-app-with-postgresql-and-hasura-graphql-engine.md

 It's not very pretty, but we're not here to enjoy the views.

-Now write graphql queries (query for reading the data, mutation for writing/deleting the data and subscription to update the app whenever a change in the database is detected)
+Now write GraphQL queries (query for reading the data, mutation for writing/deleting the data and subscription to update the app whenever a change in the database is detected)

 ```vue
 <script>